Lauterbrunnen travel tips and map

 Accommodation in Lauterbrunnen

-Lauterbrunnen offers several hotels, from budget to 3-star options.
+Lauterbrunnen has several hotels, from budget to 3-star options.
 They're nearly all within walking distance of the rail station.
+See my Lauterbrunnen hotel guide for the options and insider tips.

 In addition, there are holiday homes and the well-rated "Jungfrau" campsite with views of the Staubbach Fall.